fnproject/tutorials/JavaFDKIntroduction/README.md

 ![](images/userinput.png)
->`curl --data'{"name":"Tom"}' http://localhost:8080/r/myapp/javafn`
+>`curl --data '{"name":"Tom"}' http://localhost:8080/r/myapp/javafn`

->`curl --data'{"name":"Dick"}' http://localhost:8080/r/myapp/javafn`
+>`curl --data '{"name":"Dick"}' http://localhost:8080/r/myapp/javafn`

->`curl --data'{"name":"Harry"}' http://localhost:8080/r/myapp/javafn`
+>`curl --data '{"name":"Harry"}' http://localhost:8080/r/myapp/javafn`

 # Wrapping Up

 Congratulations!
 You've just completed an introduction to the Fn Java FDK.
-There's so much more in the FDK than we can cover in a short tutorial but we'll go deeper in subsequent tutorials.
+There's so much more in the FDK than we can cover in a brief introduction but we'll go deeper in subsequent tutorials.